jzbrooks/vgo/readme.md

 vgo requires Java 17.

 ## Gradle Plugin
+The plugin aims to be fast and small by leveraging the JVM your gradle build is already using-no node-based tools are incorporated into your build.

-The plugin adds the `shrinkVectorArtwork` task to your project.
+The `shrinkVectorArtwork` task is added to your project on plugin application.

 To incorporate the plugin in your build, configure maven central plugin resolution:
 ```groovy